A Life insurance table rating can be expensive, but they don’t have to be!

 Below is an example of how underwriting table ratings work.

-While most life insurers use 25% ratings, Prudential has its own table rating system.
+While most life insurers use 25% ratings, Prudential has its own table rating system that uses different rating percentages than other companies.

 |Table 1 = Table “A”||Add 33% to Standard Rate|